 Adequate Intakes (AI) is the value that is set that appears to be sufficient to nutrient requirement.
 Adequate intakes are set for nutrients that lack scientific evidence.

 Tolerable Upper Intakes Levels (UL) is a value set that appears safe for people to consume.
-Intakes above the tolerable upper intakes increases the risk of adverse reactions.
+Intakes above the tolerable upper intakes increase the risk of adverse reactions.

 Nutrients with AI’s: Water, Fiber, Total Fat, Linoleic Acid, Linolenic Acid, Biotin, Pantothenic acid, Choline, Vitamin D, Vitamin K, Sodium, Chloride, Potassium, Calcium, Manganese, Fluoride, Chromium